Concordium/concordium-rosetta/README.md

 ### Running Rosetta CLI for testing

+We forked the Rosetta CLI tool to make it understand account aliases, i.e. that a transaction affecting the balance of an account affects all aliases of that account as well.

+The test will fail if run with the official Rosetta CLI tool.

-To run the rosetta-cli tool you must have a running instance of both the [concordium-node](https://github.com/Concordium/concordium-node) and the concordium rosetta API implementation:
+To run our forked rosetta-cli tool you must have a running instance of both the [concordium-node](https://github.com/Concordium/concordium-node) and the concordium rosetta API implementation: